-- Terry Pratchett - The Amazing Maurice and his Educated Rodents (started out as a passing reference in Reaper Man)
+- Terry Pratchett's The Amazing Maurice and His Educated Rodents started out as a passing reference in Reaper Man.

-- The Star Wars expanded universe does this kind of all the time.
-Not only is a backstory provided for every character who appeared onscreen in the movies (and even some of the Faceless Goons), but you also get stories that explain exactly what a "nerf herder" is.
+- Star Wars Legends did this kind of all the time.
+Not only is a backstory provided for every character who appeared onscreen in the Star Wars movies (and even some of the Faceless Goons), but you also get stories that explain exactly what a "nerf herder" is.

 - China Miéville's Bas-Lag Cycle is full of these.
 Among a great many other things, the protagonist of The Scar is mentioned in one line of Perdido Street Station as being Isaac's last girlfriend.

 - Sauron was briefly alluded to in The Hobbit.
 Gandalf tells about how he got the key to the Lonely Mountain from Thorin's father, who had been captured and driven mad by him.
 However, he was called "the Necromancer", therefore making it difficult to realize who was being discussed.

 - The main character of Mercedes Lackey's short story "Wide Wings" was originally a minor character in The Black Swan, her adaptation of Swan Lake, one of the potential brides that the Prince rejects in favor of Odette.
 According to Lackey, Honoria stood up and announced that she wanted her story told, and she didn't really care what Lackey wanted.

 - The Silver Chair takes a brief moment to discuss an old legend as part of dinner entertainment, and says one day that story would have to be told in its entirety.
 That legend became The Horse and His Boy.